About this guide

-Nothing too technical here – just some best practices that should be employed when creating a page or post on your WordPress website.
+Nothing too technical here – mostly best practices for “on-the-page” SEO (aka Content SEO) and some tips to follow when creating a page or post on your WordPress website.

-A large part of SEO is developing a website that has optimised architecture, content, and coding; Which helps search engines find your website, ascertain what the website is about, and then rank in search results appropriately.
-SEO can be a very technical subject.
-However, when it comes specifically to “Content SEO” – a few easy to follow best practices will give you a good SEO boost.
+A large part of SEO is developing your website to have optimised content – which helps a search engine (herein called Google) ascertain what your web pages are all about, and then rank these in search results appropriately.
+SEO can delve deeply into technical aspects – However, when it comes to “Content SEO” – a few easy to follow best practices may give you a good SEO boost.

 What about keywords?
 Where do I put them?

-Quite simply, they just appear within the words that make up the plainly readable content on a Page.
+Quite simply, keywords just appear among the other words that make up the plainly readable text on your Pages or Posts.

 How to find a good Keyphrase

 Use a string of three to four words that relate directly with something you are offering on that particular page.
-Ensure it is a complete phrase that is likely to be searched for.
+Ensure it is a complete phrase that is likely to be included in a search term.
 You will also want to ensure that this Keyphrase isn’t being overly represented by other websites (not too much competition – although, even if the keyphrase is being used on another website, you can still rank higher if you use that Keyphrase more effectively).

 A note about “LSI Keywords”…

-Google is getting pretty clever, they now take into account “Latent Semantic Keywords” – this is, you can use words that are similar to each other (like synonyms) on a page ; and Google will take into account (and boost rankings) if you are using language that re-enforces a pages targeted keypharase.
-For example – a keyphrase like “Buy Gumboots in our Store“, will be made more relevant if the page also includes the phrase “Purchase Wellies at our Shop“.
+Google now takes into account “Latent Semantic Keywords” – this is, you can use words that are similar to each other (like synonyms) on a page ; and Google will take into account that you are using language that re-enforces a pages targeted keyphrase.
+For example – a keyphrase like “Buy Gumboots in our Store“, will be made more relevant if the page also includes the words “Wellies”, “Boots”, “Shop”

-The Keyphrase will be the Page Title (what you call the Page at the top of your WordPress Page/Post).
+Use the Keyphrase in the Page Title (what you call the Page at the top of your WordPress Page/Post).